Click on the topics below to expand or collapse them. If you do not find the topics you need, then please contact our office.

 I am certain I will not successfully complete a required course to graduate this term, but my family has already made travel plans to attend my ceremony.
 What can I do?

-You must see the graduation coordinator for Liberal Arts located in Room 105 Academic Advising Center.
-Decisions are made on a case by case basis.
-If you applied on time you will still be able to pick up your regalia, walk in the ceremony and your name will be printed in the commencement program, but a diploma will not be issued.
+Please contact the CLAS Graduation Coordinator at CLASGraduation@advising.ufl.edu.
+Decisions are made on an individual basis.
+If you completed a degree application on time, you will still be able to pick up your regalia, walk in the ceremony and your name will be printed in the commencement program, but a diploma will not be issued.

 I have been assigned the same advance registration time for both summer and fall.
 How does this work?